navneet-nmk/navneet-nmk.github.io/_posts/2018-08-26-empowerment.md

 The empowerment calculated can now be directly utilized as an intrinsic reward for any policy learning algorithm.
 Here, I would be using Deep Q Learning.

 ### The Algorithm.
-1. Initialize a forward model f(s, a) and policy pi.
+1. Initialize a forward model f(s, a) and policy w.
 2. Initialize the environment
-3. Sample actions from policy distribution w(a\|s) and execute the actions.
+3. Sample actions from policy distribution w(a\|s) (Using a random exploration policy, intially)  and execute the actions.
 4. Store the resulting tuples (s, a, s', r_e) in the replay buffer.
 5. Sample a batch of tuples from the replay buffer.
 6. Train the forward model.